How to Set — and Achieve — Financial Management Goals

 Financial management is so much more than entering numbers on a spreadsheet.
 It’s the process of taking all those numbers and translating them into actionable insights.
 Just as Peter Cuneo and Marvel used a clear and thorough analysis of their financial position to launch a stunning comeback, you too can pull out insights from your finances.

 The discoveries won’t necessarily be earth-shattering.
-Maybe your version of a creating a hit movie is discovering that your restaurant should be selling more vegetarian dishes.
+Maybe your version of creating a hit movie is discovering that your restaurant should be selling more vegetarian dishes.
 But if that moves the needle on your bottom line, you are well on your way to using financial management to unlock the full potential of your company.